Old Kent Road: Urban Redevelopment

 Unlike many places in London, the Old Kent Road area did not suffer significant bomb damage during World War II.
 In 1968, a flyover opened at the northern end allowing access to New Kent Road which catered for the main flow of traffic.
 During the 1970s, run-down Victorian properties on and around Old Kent Road were demolished to make way for new housing estates.
 Burgess Park was created as part of the County of London Plan in 1943, which recommended new parkland in the area.
 Several tower blocks were built along the road, although some earlier 19th-century buildings, such as Nos.
 360–386, survived.

 Public houses on Old Kent Road have been closing since the 1980s.
 At one point, there were 39 pubs.
 The Dun Cow at No. 279 opened in 1856 and was well known as a gin palace, and later became a champagne bar and featured DJs such as Steve Walsh and Robbie Vincent.
 The premises closed in 2004 to become a surgery.
 The World Turned Upside Down had been on the Old Kent Road since the 17th century, and may have been named after the discovery of Australia, Van Diemen's Land, or Tierra del Fuego in South America.
 The pub became a music venue in the 20th century and is where Long John Baldrey gave his first live performance in 1958.
 It closed in 2009 and is now a branch of Domino's Pizza.
 The Duke of Kent was converted into a mosque in 1999; in 2021 the building was demolished for a purpose built mosque.
 The Livesey Museum for Children closed in 2008 owing to council budget cuts and is now used for short term accommodation.

-Southwark Borough Council do not consider Old Kent Road to fit the characteristics of an urban town centre, and consequently large retail parks more in character with out-of-town schemes have been developed including a large Asda superstore, B&Q store, Halfords, Magnet and PC World.
+Southwark Borough Council do not consider Old Kent Road to fit the characteristics of an urban town centre, and consequently large retail parks more in character with out-of-town schemes have been developed including a large Asda superstore, B&Q store, Tapi Carpets, B&M and Currys.
 Southwark Council have begun consultations on plans to redevelop much of the area, known as the Old Kent Road Area Action Plan.
 This master plan would mimic similar regeneration projects in other London neighbourhoods such as Elephant & Castle, Nine Elms and Canada Water.
 The consultations centre on a vision to open four new Bakerloo line London Underground stations along the road route, beginning at Bricklayers Arms, as well as 20,000 new homes, a further education college, a health centre and a number of primary and secondary schools.
 Officials have also suggested the development of a "green spine" of parks and green spaces along the mostly disused Surrey Canal.